MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/tickets.md

 ## Connect Microsoft 365 security center to ServiceNow

-Navigate to the Microsoft 365 security center home page to see a card asking if you use ServiceNow.
+Navigate to the Microsoft 365 security center home page to see the ServiceNow connection card.

 ![Do you use ServiceNow](../images/do-you-use-servicenow-250.png)

-Selecting "Connect to ServiceNow" will send you to the ServiceNow setup page.
+Select "Connect to ServiceNow" to go to the ServiceNow setup page.
 Follow the instructions to authorize the Microsoft 365 Connector app.

+> [!NOTE]
-When authorizing the connection between Microsoft 365 security center and ServiceNow, make sure you use the integration user login and password you created in the installation steps and not your personal credentials.
+> Before you authorize the connection between Microsoft 365 security center and ServiceNow, make sure you use the integration user login and password you created in the installation steps.
+Do not use your personal credentials.

-After following the directions and authorizing the connection, view the connection status on both the Microsoft 365 security center connection page and in the ServiceNow Microsoft 365 Ticketing Connector App experience.
+After you have followed the directions and authorizing the connection, view the connection status on both the Microsoft 365 security center connection page and in the ServiceNow Microsoft 365 Ticketing Connector App experience.
 Now you are all set to start creating tasks!

 ## Create a task and share it to ServiceNow